ergoplatform/ergodocs/docs/dev/stack/assembler.md

   }
 }
 ```
 The above is a potential request that Ergo Auction House can register to the service, which will start a new auction!
-So the Ergo Auction House app will ask the user to deposit the required assets to the _address_ (will discuss what this _address_ actually is in the next sections) using their favourite wallet and registers the request to the service.
+So the Ergo Auction House app will ask the user to deposit the required assets to the _address_ (will discuss what this _address_ is in the next sections) using their favourite wallet and registers the request to the service.

 After such a request, the service will follow the _address_ and, when the conditions are met, assembles the tx and makes sure it will be mined.
 In case of failures, assets will be returned to the user; for example, if the tx is for placing a bid and someone else places a bid before us!